-Parents may find it difficult to have their student seen by providers in a clinic which is very different from the pediatrician’s office.
+Parents may find it difficult to have their student seen by providers in a clinic which is very different from a pediatrician’s office.
 Most students find the transition to be an easy one.
-The health center is specifically focused on the health needs of adolescents and young adults.
-Leading our health provider team is a physician who is board certified both in adolescent medicine and pediatrics.
-In addition, he supervises a group of experienced family nurse practitioners and physician assistants.
+The SHC is specifically focused on the health needs of adolescents and young adults.
+The clinical team is led by two physicians who are board certified both in adolescent medicine and pediatrics.
+In addition, they supervise a group of experienced family nurse practitioners and physician assistants along with a psychiatrist and psychiatric nurse practitioner.
 The entire team is passionate and dedicated to giving college students the best healthcare possible.

-An important part of a student’s college experience involves learning about how to manage their health and to be an effective advocate for their health concerns.
+An important part of a student’s college experience involves learning how to manage their health and to be an effective advocate for their health concerns.
 For some students, this could refer to learning how to make (and keep) a medical appointment, understanding how to get a prescription filled at a pharmacy, or how to give a provider the important details of their health/medication history.
 The Student Health Center staff is dedicated to helping students navigate this developmental process.
-However, as s/he prepares to leave for college, there are some things that parents can do to help their student manage their health:
+However, as your student prepares to leave for college, there are some things that parents can do to help them manage their health:

-- Encourage your student to call and make his or her next medical appointment and obtain general information about the appointment.
+- Encourage your student to call and make their next medical appointment and obtain general information about the appointment.

-- Review the basics of your insurance plan with your student, providing copies of his or her medical, prescription drug, dental, and/or vision insurance cards, discussing any requirements for pre-approval, whether and when to notify the insurance company following hospitalization or emergency room care, and the difference between "in-network" and "out-of-network" care.
+- Review the basics of your insurance plan with your student, providing copies of tall medical, prescription drug, dental, and/or vision insurance cards, discussing any requirements for pre-approval, whether and when to notify the insurance company following hospitalization or emergency room care, and the difference between "in-network" and "out-of-network" care.